DenizenScript/Denizen-Beginners-Guide/source/guides/basics/mechanisms.md

 So instead, the usual way to adjust an item is to use the `inventory` command's `adjust` argument to adjust the specific item that you want to change.

-The below example will *correctly* transform a player's flint into a diamond when they right click with it:
+The below example will *correctly* modify a player's held item when they right click with it:

 ```dscript_green
 flint_fancifier: